appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/index.md

 :::

-### Initialize the Project
+### Initialize Vault

-Before starting the Appcircle server, you should initialize the project.
+Before starting the Appcircle server, you should initialize the [vault](/self-hosted-appcircle/install-server/docker#vault).

-You check see out how to initialize a project [here.](/docs/self-hosted-appcircle/install-server/docker.md#5-initialize-the-project)
+You check out to see how to initialize the vault [here.](/docs/self-hosted-appcircle/install-server/docker.md#5-initialize-vault)

 ### Run the Appcircle Server